Yeh Lab in the Department of Molecular and Systems Biology

 The Postdoctoral Fellow will take the lead in conducting and coordinating a wide array of experiments and procedures, for example, PAE paradigms, patch-clamp electrophysiology in live slice preparations coupled with optogenetics, stereotaxic viral injections, and neuropharmacology in the developing and mature brain, immunohistochemistry, Western blot analysis, and behavioral testing.

-The Yeh Lab encourages all trainees to explore and develop his/her own research directions.
+The Yeh Lab encourages all trainees to explore and develop new research directions.
 Dartmouth offers an outstanding collaborative research and learning environment as well as opportunities for mentoring graduate and undergraduate students.
 The PI is committed to mentoring postdoctoral fellows to achieve their professional and career aspirations.

 Minimum requirements include: (1) PhD in neuroscience or related discipline, (2) working expertise in at least two of the above-mentioned experimental approaches, (3) strong motivation to learning new experimental approaches, (4) ability to function independently and as part of a research team, and (5) commitment toward achieving scientific and career goals.
-A start date in 2021 is preferred.
+Start date is negotiable with the latter half of 2022 or the first half of 2023 preferred.

 Please send a cover letter describing research experience, interests, and aspirations, CV, and contact information of 3 references to Dr. Hermes H. Yeh at firstname.lastname@example.org.

 Dartmouth is committed to fostering a diverse and inclusive community that promotes collaboration among trainees, faculty, and staff from all backgrounds.
 Applicants are expected to advance Dartmouth’s commitments to diversity, equity, and inclusion through their research, service, and/or life experiences.